 Why focus on Antalya?
 Antalya is the largest area in Turkey along the Mediterranean coast contributing significantly to the national economy.
 The Mediterranean basin is one of the world’s most vulnerable areas to the impacts of climate change in which coastal areas of the region are specifically vulnerable to climate change.
-European cities along the Mediterranean are increasingly aware of the impacts of climate change and are undertaking adaptation measures so as to manage the risks.
+European cities along the Mediterranean are increasingly aware of the impacts of climate change and are undertaking adaptation measures to manage the risks.
 It is of utmost importance that cities in Turkey initiate discussions on the issue.

 Antalya is one of the largest coastal communities on the Mediterranean coast.
 The region is a highly popular tourism destination with its rich cultural and natural heritage.
 The city of Antalya serves as a natural museum and laboratory with its rich flora and fauna.
 The Specially Protected Areas in Antalya are important habitats for endemic and endangered species of the Mediterranean and the coasts of Alanya, Phasalis, Olympos, Tekirova, Üçadalar, Adrasan and Beşadalar are reported to shelter a high and unique marine biodiversity.
 There are also numerous antique cities and ruins scattered throughout the coastline.
 Antalya features a shoreline of 657 km, 25 rivers flow into the sea and the area is vulnerable to climate change.
-The extent and magnitude of impact needs to be studies.
+The extent and magnitude of impact must be studied.